FormidableLabs/victory-docs/src/pages/docs/victory-polar-axis.md

 ### tickCount

-The `tickCount` prop specifies approximately how many ticks should be drawn on the axis if `tickValues` are not explicitly provided.
-This value is calculated by [d3Scale][] and prioritizes returning "nice" values and evenly spaced ticks over an exact number of ticks.
-If an exact number of ticks are required, ticks should be specified via the [tickValues][] prop.
-This prop must have a value greater than zero.
+The `tickCount` prop specifies approximately how many ticks should be drawn on the axis.
+If an array of ticks is supplied in `tickValues` or `tickFormat`, the `tickCount` prop will be used to _downsample_ the provided array to the specified length.
+If `tickValues` are not explicitly provided, this value is used by [d3Scale][] to calculate an _approximate_ number of ticks. [d3Scale][] prioritizes returning "nice" values and evenly spaced ticks over an exact number of ticks.
+This prop must be given as a positive integer.

-*default:* `tickCount={5}`

 ### tickFormat

 The `tickFormat` prop specifies how tick values should be labeled.
 The `tickFormat` prop can be given as an array of values to display for each tick, or as a function to be applied to every `tickValue`.
+When given as a function, `tickFormat` will be called with the following arguments: `tick` - the individual tick value, `index` - the index of the tick in the array, and `ticks` - the entire array of ticks.

 ```playground
 <VictoryPolarAxis